Creating Agents

 When you're ready, your agent can be:

-- Private to your project — just a file in
+- Private to your project — lives in

 codebolt agent publish.
 See Publishing.